microsoft/Requirements/README.md

 ```

 ## Patterns
-Some people find the declarative nature of Requirements hard to scale, as they try and explicitly define every Requirement in a single array literal; however, Requirements can be handled like any other PowerShell object.
+Some people have trouble managing large configurations with Requirements because they try and explicitly define a single array literal of Requirements; however, this is unnecessary and Requirements can be handled like any other PowerShell object.
 Here are some examples of patterns for managing Requirements.

 ### Avoiding state with selectors
 Requirements should strongly avoid maintaining internal state.
-Requirements is for enforcing declarative programming and maintaining state between Requirements breaks is an imperative loophole that breaks the declarative paradigm.
+Requirements is for enforcing declarative programming, whereas maintaining state is an imperative loophole that breaks the declarative paradigm.

 Instead, use **selectors** to easily derive up-to-date properties of the system using unit-testable functions.